 He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 He won’t stop pursuing me, even though I am not interested in him.
-I don’t know why he keeps pursuing me.”
+I don’t know why does he keep pursuing me.”
 Silvi, my colleague, shared her fear.
 Even though she removed him from social media, he pursued her over other communication methods.

-She said that her neighbor, Pattison, has been following her everywhere she goes for the last few days.
+She said that for the last few days, her neighbor, Pattison, has been following her everywhere she goes.
 These things make her feel suffocated and feared.
 Now she wants to know why that guy won’t stop pursuing her and what she should do now.

 If you can relate to Silvi’s situation, then read on.
 Constantly being pursued by someone can be flattering at first, but it quickly becomes overwhelming if you don’t feel the same way.
 It’s a sign when a guy never gives up on you.
 So what are some things you can do to get him to back off?